yalicheng0530/wp-ninja-turtles/README.md

 * I use `password` as default user password
 * Make sure the folder you cloned from github is inside the `Sites` folder and you add this folder name to the end of `http://localhost/PUTHERE`

-### 8. Change Theme to your custom WordPress theme
+### 8. Change Theme

+Change theme to your custom WordPress theme.

 ```
 $ wp theme activate your-theme-name-here
 ```

+### 9. Create Sublime Text Project file

-### 9. Create a project file in Sublime Text that will enable you to see both the Core WordPress files and the custom theme.
+Create a project file in Sublime Text that will enable you to see both the Core WordPress files and the custom theme.

+### 10. Remove themes

-### 10. See if you can remove the twentyfifteen and twentyfourteen themes using WP-ClI
+See if you can remove the twentyfifteen and twentyfourteen themes using WP-ClI

+### 11. Add Plugins

-### 11. See if you can install and active a plugin using WP-CLI
+See if you can install and active a plugin using WP-CLI

+### 12. Install Project Dependencies

-### 12. Browse to your custom theme folder and type this in your Terminal
+Browse to your custom theme folder and type this in your Terminal

 ```
 $ npm install